Orbital Altermagnetism in Two Dimensions

-{\textit{Discussion and summary}}---Recent studies have shown that weak orbital ferromagnetism or ferrimagnetism can emerge in altermagnets ~\cite{sciadv.aaz8809, bozorth1958ferromagnetic, PhysRevB.100.224425, PhysRevLett.134.196703} via SOC, arising from alternating $g$-tensor anisotropy or noncollinear magnetic moments.
+\textit{Discussion and summary}---Recent studies have shown that weak orbital ferromagnetism or ferrimagnetism can emerge in altermagnets ~\cite{sciadv.aaz8809, bozorth1958ferromagnetic, PhysRevB.100.224425, PhysRevLett.134.196703} via SOC, arising from alternating $g$-tensor anisotropy or noncollinear magnetic moments.
 Such states are classified as M-type altermagnets~\cite{Cheong2025Alterm_classification, Cheong2024alterm_noncollinear}, which—in absence of SOC—exhibit perfect spin compensation, but develop a finite net magnetization from orbital magnetization and spin canting in the presence of SOC, and belong to ferromagnetic point groups.
 In contrast, our work reveals an inversed scenario: systems where orbital magnetic moments display a symmetry-protected altermagnetic order, yet the spin sector remains uncompensated (finite net spin).
 This concept naturally extends to spin ferrimagnets and noncollinear magnets belonging to ferromagnetic point groups.
 Moreover, the orbital altermagnetic state can, in principle, be tuned by spin reorientation (which changes the magnetic group symmetry) or by electric fields via orbital magnetoelectric coupling, offering new avenues for controlling altermagnetic responses.
+Recent loop-current-driven \cite{leeb2026collinearpwavemagnetismhidden} and orbital-order-driven \cite{PhysRevLett.132.236701,cjzw-j4v7} altermagnetic states are conceptually related but distinct from our work.
+There, the orbital sector mainly breaks additional symmetries so as to enable or modify spin altermagnetism.
+Here, by contrast, the orbital degree of freedom itself forms the altermagnetic texture, while the spin sector mainly plays a symmetry-setting and tuning role.